ThatRacerGuy/thatracerguy.github.io/README.md

-# Repository for the resume of John C. Jennings
+# Repository for the résumé of John C. Jennings